JohnNay/datafsm/README.md

 #>           them.
 If this is not specified, then random priors are
 #>           automatically created.
 #>
-#> boltzmann: Optional logical vector length one.
-#>
-#>    alpha: Optional numeric vector length one.
-This is an additional
-#>           parameter to tune/set if 'boltzmann' is set to TRUE.
-#>
 #>  verbose: Optional logical vector length one specifying whether helpful
 #>           messages should be displayed on the user's console or not.
 #>
 #> Details:
 #>
 #>      This is the main function of the *datafsm* package.
+It relies
-It takes data
+#>      heavily on the *GA* package. 'evolve_model' takes data on
-#>      on predictors and data on the outcome.
+#>      predictors and data on the outcome.
 It automatically creates a
 #>      fitness function that takes the data, an action vector
 #>      'evolve_model' generates, and a state matrix 'evolve_model'
 #>      generates as input and returns numeric vector of the same length